 Guest commentary by Frimet Goldberger:

 We now know—as most of us always did—that sexual predators are everywhere.
-Indeed, the proverbial piety surrounding the Chasidim does not render their world impermeable to molesters.
-Yes, Nechemya Weberman shook the Orthodox world at large, and the Chasidic world in particular, out of their “we are the best” stupor.
+Indeed, the proverbial piety surrounding the Hasidim does not render their world impermeable to molesters.
+Yes, Nechemya Weberman shook the Orthodox world at large, and the Hasidic world in particular, out of their “we are the best” stupor.
 His case pulled the rug from underneath the rebeini tam clad feat, and created a lateral earth plate move of extreme magnitude, revealing some very scary ghosts the community is not quite ready to confront.

 But why him?
-Why, after countless victims have come forward with hair-raising stories of molestation at the hands of chushive yidden; after rebbes, hiding beneath their zadene bekitches, have consistently denied the existence of goyishe problems within their communities; after perpetrators were shipped to Israel with half their peyos and beard missing; and after the DA’s offices (the lone non-anti-Semites left standing, mind you), lured into oblivion by the block vote the Chasidic communities provide, failed miserably to prosecute such heinous crimes; why did Nechemya merit celebrity status?
+Why, after countless victims have come forward with hair-raising stories of molestation at the hands of chushive yidden; after rebbes, hiding beneath their zadene bekitches, have consistently denied the existence of goyishe problems within their communities; after perpetrators were shipped to Israel with half their peyos and beard missing; and after the DA’s offices (the lone non-anti-Semites left standing, mind you), lured into oblivion by the block vote the Hasidic communities provide, failed miserably to prosecute such heinous crimes; why did Nechemya merit celebrity status?

 Ask Pennsylvania State University.

 Oh, no!
 You cannot possibly evoke that comparison, can you?
 Well, if you will be so kind and allow me to indulge in my own gibberish, I will explain further.